mateo-patino/bitpeek/README.md

 # BitPeek

-Online calculators often don't provide a useful representation of numbers in bases other than 10.
-I made this program to see numbers in **binary, octal, and hexadecimal** easily with convenient features that online calculators do not generally support.

-It is especially designed for students learning about number systems and people working in systems programming.
+BitPeek is a command-line tool for inspecting integers in binary, octal, decimal, and hexadecimal.
+It was designed for students learning computer systems and programmers who frequently work with low-level integer representations.

 ## Installation
 Clone the repository and build using `make`.